 While all of the above are great reasons to consider CGI, we understand that budget and value have to be part of your considerations.
 There are, after all, situations where traditional photography or video make the best solutions, and surprisingly to many, CGI is often the cheaper alternative.
 So how do you keep costs in check while still providing innovative ideas and high-quality user experiences?

 - Options – We think one of the best ways to manage costs is to first not back yourself into a corner and suggest that you consider concepts of variable complexity.
 If your concept turns out to be outside of your available budgets, go with plan B.

 - Detailed Estimates – When considering production options like CGI, make sure you are considering apples-to-apples production costs vs traditional options.
 When making your cost comparison, consider crew and equipment costs but also travel, shoot insurance, food or per diem costs, and don’t forget to include opportunity costs like weather delays or sick talent.

-Now that you are armed with useful information to embark on a production project, you may find that you need a partner.
+Now that you are armed with useful information to embark on a production project, you may like to establish a partnership.
 If you have any questions or just need ideas for how to make your project deliver on your business goals, we’d love to be that partner.
-Please give us a call at (502) 499-4205 or contact us here.
+Please give us a call at (502) 499-4209 or contact us here.

 PriceWeber has seasoned 3D/2D digital artists with deep experience telling powerful stories for our clients through advertising, design and other visual communications.
 Our holistic approach to our clients’ needs allows seamless collaboration to bring their messages to life.
 Please check out our CGI sampler reel here.